 Uncanny Magazine has featured several of my poems online, including:

-- Okuri Inu, or the sending-off dog demon was published in 2018 and nominated for a Rhysling Award (the main speculative poetry award) in 2019!
+- Okuri Inu, or the sending-off dog demon was published in May/June 2018 and nominated for a Rhysling Award (the main speculative poetry award) in 2019!

-- The old woman who hands you an apple (2017)
+- The old woman who hands you an apple (November/December 2017)

 Terrain.org included me in their online Letters to America.
 (2017)